-Issues and Supporting Data Sources: CDSP Update Impact Conclusion GP EIR Impact Conclusion Does the CDSP Update Involve New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
+Issues and Supporting Data LPSP Impac Sources: Conclusior Does the LPSP Involve New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
 Any New or Changed Circumstances Involving New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
 Any New Information of Substantial Importance That Was Not and Could Not Have Been Known at the Time of Certification of the GP EIR that Rises to the Level of Requiring New Analysis or Verification?
-Are Any New Mitigation Measures Required for the CDSP Update? -- ------------------------------------- ----------------------------- -- -- -- -- be needed to service build out of the CDSP.
-Similar to the General Plan Update, future projects implemented under the CDSP Update would be required to adhere to all applicable solid waste regulations.
-Therefore, implementation of the proposed CDSP Update would have no impact related to compliance with solid waste regulations.
+Are Any New Mitigation Measures Required for the LPSP? -- -- --- -- -- -- is not anticipated to exceed the capacity of existing utility facilities and no new or expanded facilities are anticipated to be needed to service build out of the LPSP.
+Similar to the General Plan Update, future projects implemented under the LPSP would be required to adhere to all applicable solid waste regulations.
+Therefore, implementation of the proposed LPSP would have no impact related to compliance with solid waste regulations.

 The current CEQA Guidelines Appendix G checklist also includes assessment criteria for potential impacts related to the relocation or construction of new or expanded electric power, natural gas, or telecommunications facilities.
-Similar to water, wastewater, and solid waste facilities, existing service providers would manage electricity, natural gas, and telecommunications services for projects under the proposed CDSP Update.
-As discussed, the CDSP area is primarily built out under existing conditions.
-Thus, it is anticipated that any new development in the CDSP area would require lateral connections to mainlines in coordination with utility service providers, similar to what occurs under existing conditions.
-Therefore, the CDSP Update would result in less than significant impacts related to the relocation or construction of new or expanded electric power, natural gas, and telecommunications facilities.
+Similar to water, wastewater, and solid waste facilities, existing service providers would manage electricity, natural gas, and telecommunications services for projects under the proposed LPSP.
+As discussed, the LPSP area is primarily built out under existing conditions.
+Thus, it is anticipated that any new development in the LPSP area would require lateral connections to mainlines in coordination with utility service providers, similar to what occurs under existing conditions.
+Therefore, the LPSP would result in less than significant impacts related to the relocation or construction of new or expanded electric power, natural gas, and telecommunications facilities.